nickmbi/nickmbi/README.md

 ## Objective

-My journey in computer science has led me to cybersecurity, and I am now eager to jump into this field, seeking a Cybersecurity Analyst internship to gain hands-on experience in security monitoring, alert triage, incident response, and threat analysis. .
+My journey in computer science has led me to cybersecurity, and I am now eager to jump into this field, seeking a Cybersecurity internship.

 ## Certifications